 Want to know how to transfer money for land purchase?
-Money transfer for property purchases are difficult and complex in Thailand.
+Money transfer for property purchases is difficult and complex in Thailand.
 This is how to transfer money to buy property overseas.
-When you are buying a condo in Thailand the money would normally come from overseas and here it is important to note that there is a process which goes with this.
-You will need to speak to a property lawyer in Thailand for more advice and assistance.
+When you are buying a condo in Thailand the money would normally come from overseas and here it is important to note that there is a process that goes with this.
+You will need to speak to our real estate lawyer in Bangkok for more advice and assistance.
 Further you can see how how to transfer money overseas to buy property.
 You will find the basics of the process listed below.

-When buying a condo in Thailand the transfer of the money has to conform to the 1991 Condominium Act.
-This is applicable to all non-residents who purchase a condominium unit and who is transferring funds from abroad.
+When buying property in Thailand the transfer of the money has to conform to the 1991 Condominium Act.
+This is applicable to all non-residents who purchase a condominium unit and who are transferring funds from abroad.
 Speak to our property lawyer in Thailand for further advice.

-As a foreign buyer you will need to firstly obtain a “Foreign Exchange Transaction Form” certificate.
+As a foreign buyer, you will need to first obtain a “Foreign Exchange Transaction Form” certificate.
 This would be for all or each transfer that had been done for the purchase of the condominium.
 These certificates will need to be shown at the Land Department in order to register your condominium.

 If the transfers are lower than this, then you will need to obtain a bank certificate from the Thai bank for this purpose.
 This will then be taken to the Land Department when the transfer of the property becomes due.
-The only exception to this is if you hold Thai Permanent Residence as you can then purchase your condo in Thai Baht and none of these certificates will be needed.
+The only exception to this is if you hold Thai Permanent Residence as you can then see your property investment in Thailand in Thai Baht and none of these certificates will be needed.
 See the building regulations in Thailand for more.
 If you need a lawyer in Bangkok then speak to us.

 Our lawyer in Bangkok will normally assist with this when the transfer becomes due.
 This money transfer is normally done by T/T (Telegraphic Transfer) so also take note during the transfer that there are bank charges to a T/T which you have to take into account.

 For more information, see our buying a condo in Thailand page or simply contact us online for more information and assistance.

-If you will be buying property such as a condo in Bangkok, Pattaya or Phuket then you will also need to consider the risks of buying property in Thailand which you will need to take into account.
+If you will be buying a property such as a condo in Bangkok, Pattaya, or Phuket then you will also need to consider the risks of buying property in Thailand which you will need to take into account.
 There is risk in the Thai property market and you need to take precautions in this regard.
 See also the land transfer tax in Thailand as well as how to buy an apartment in Thailand.
 Sepak to us about how to transfer money for land purchase.

 You will need to find property you wish to buy and then conduct a due diligence on the property.
 Then you will need to transfer the money into Thailand to pay for the transfer.
 Transfer costs for property in Thailand has a split in costs between buyer and seller.